What Is A Lathe Machine? Its Diagram, Parts and How it Works

 Headstock

-The headstock gives the rotating power for the lathe’s operations once it is clamped to the end.
+Once clamped to the end, the headstock provides the rotating power for the lathe’s operations.
 The lathe uses these bearings to rotate the workpiece against the tool bit.

 Tailstock